ilhan-mstf/puppeteer-investigation/README.md

 ```

 #### Login
-One of the important features of web application is to log in user's account.
-It is also an example of End-to-End tests.
+One of the significant features of web applications is to log in user's account.
+It can be count as an example of End-to-End tests since it communicate through back-end services.

 ```js
 // put GITHUB_USER and GITHUB_PWD values to .env file